chonkye/AlysonLalataENC4265Website/procedure_video.md

 - Testing network connectivity with the ping command

 By the end of this video, you’ll understand how to properly configure VLANs in Packet Tracer, ensuring improved network segmentation and security.

+**Chat-gpt 4o was utilized in the creation of the script for this assignment**

+**Wondershare DemoCreator was used as the video editing software for this assignment**